dfornis/dfornis/content/post/2023-06-14-expost-evaluation/index.md

 +++
 author = "David Fornborg"
-title = "Ex-post policy evaluation with the synthethic control method" date = "2023-06-14" description = "The European Commission has asked Sweden to evaluate its excise tax exemption for biofuels.
-Here, I show the research plan we suggested, and test it empirically with a counterfactual method on observational data."
+title = "Ex-post policy evaluation with the synthetic control method" date = "2023-06-14" description = "The European Commission has asked Sweden to evaluate its excise tax exemption for biofuels.
+Here, I show the research plan we submitted, and test it empirically with a counterfactual method on observational data."

 series = ["Themes Guide"]
 aliases = ["migrate-from-jekyl"]
 image = "background.png"
 +++
-s

 ### Introduction
 Randomly assigned controlled experiments are, naturally, a favored tool by scientists who want to make claims about causality in research.
 They are however expensive, impractical and often ethically dubious to run in a social science or policy context.
 Consider the country that randomly assigns its regions into a treatment and control group when implementing criminal justice reform, in order to find out if it has the intended effect, all else equal.
 Such an exercise would result in a few excited scientists and a lot of angry citizens.
 Until recently, quantitative social scientists made do with running simple OLS regressions on observational data - reporting correlations as the primary result.
 This has changed for with the introduction of a set of methods that help researchers identify random assignment of treatment in existing data that, with a bit of creativity, makes it possible to construct artificial treatment and control groups without running an actual experiment.